lonestarcode/education-bot/README.md

 	•	Outcome: Base AI models with generalized knowledge suitable for initial deployment.

  2. Fine-Tuning
-	•	Purpose: Refine the model’s accuracy by aligning it with specific classroom or institutional requirements.
+	•	Purpose: Refine the model's accuracy by aligning it with specific classroom or institutional requirements.
 	•	Location: models/fine_tuning/
 	•	Significance: Fine-tuning adjusts weights and biases in the AI based on feedback from real classroom interactions.
 	•	Outcome: Enhanced subject-specific AI models customized for actual teaching environments.

  3. Continuous Training
-	•	Purpose: Adjust the chatbot’s personality and teaching style daily based on real-time student interactions.
+	•	Purpose: Adjust the chatbot's personality and teaching style daily based on real-time student interactions.
 	•	Location: models/continuous_training/
-	•	Significance: Continuous training focuses not on introducing new subject material but on refining how the chatbot communicates and adapts to students’ emotional and academic needs.
+	•	Significance: Continuous training focuses not on introducing new subject material but on refining how the chatbot communicates and adapts to students' emotional and academic needs.
 	•	Key Aspects:
 	•	Behavioral Adaptation: Adjusts the tone and approach to better engage students.
 	•	Learning Pattern Recognition: Captures how individual students and entire classrooms respond best to lessons.